Student Services & Facilities

 University Recreation

-UAB University Recreation (URec) provides fitness, wellness, and recreational opportunities for the UAB community and beyond.
+UAB University Recreation (URec) provides fitness, wellness, and recreational opportunities for the UAB students, employees, community, and beyond.
 URec makes this possible by offering a variety of premier programs, facilities, and services, all in the heart of UAB's campus!

 Campus Recreation Center

-The 152,000 square foot facility covers three floors housing: four basketball/volleyball courts; four racquetball courts (one of which can be converted to squash and three for walleyball); four aerobics studios (one dedicated to F45 - Functional Training); Studio V - functional fitness area; 18,000 square feet of weight and cardio-fitness areas and iron cave; a game room; an aquatics center with both lap and leisure components; a multi-purpose court used for indoor soccer, floor hockey, and badminton; an indoor track; and a climbing and bouldering wall.
+The 152,000 square foot facility covers three floors, housing a range of amenities, including four basketball/volleyball courts (one of which can host 3 badminton/pickleball courts), four racquetball courts (one of which can be converted to squash and three for walleyball), four group fitness studios, Studio V (a functional fitness area), 18,000 square feet of weight and cardio-fitness areas, an iron cave, a game room, an aquatics center with both lap and leisure components, a multi-purpose court used for indoor soccer, floor hockey, pickleball, and badminton, an indoor track, and a climbing and bouldering wall.

 For more details on reserving any University Recreation space visit our Facilities website.